 On Friday morning, the group visited the Charlotte government building to meet with Mayor Pro Tem Braxton Winston.
 Mr. Winston described how he decided to run for office after the shooting of an unarmed African-American man, Keith Lamont Scott, by police in 2016 and the changes to policing in Charlotte since the Black Lives Matter protests.
 In addition, the group met with individuals who are working to bridge the digital divide within the city, including Reenie Askew, Assistant City Manager of Community Vitality & Chief Innovation Officer; Bruce Clark, Executive Director of the Center for Digital Equity (2019 ACG Transatlantic Cities of Tomorrow Participant); Rachel Stark, Smart Cities Program Manager (2019/2022 ACG Sustainable Urban Development Participant); and Jamar Davis, Access Charlotte Coordinator.

 The group visited the Beatties Ford Road area of Charlotte, which was the site of a mass shooting in June of 2020 and remains unsolved.
-A predominantly black and brown community, it has not recovered since the incident.
+A predominantly Black and Brown community, it has not recovered since the incident.
 City Council Malcolm Graham represents the district and remains committed to improving the area and fighting injustices.
 Mr. Graham is all too familiar with racism in the state because his sister was murdered during the mass shooting in a historically black Charleston church in 2015.

 That afternoon, the delegation visited the Camp North End Site.
-This 76-acre repurposed space houses dozens of locally-owned businesses, including black and brown-owned organizations.
+This 76-acre repurposed space houses dozens of locally-owned businesses, including Black and Brown-owned organizations.
 The space that once was a Ford Factory producing the Model T is a mix between industrial art collective, a shopping center, and an outdoor food hall.
 Local artists create public art that reflects life in Charlotte.

 Over a wrap-up session, the group reflected on the two programs.
-From intense and emotional meetings in Germany to engaging and uplifting discussions in the United States, the study tour provided a unique, in-depth experience of the challenges cities on either side of the Atlantic are facing.
+From intense and emotional meetings in Germany to engaging and uplifting discussions in the United States, the study tour provided a unique, in-depth experience of the challenges cities on either side of the Atlantic face.
 Although projects from one city may not be transferable to another, new networks were developed, providing new sounding boards.

 The Study Tour on Social Cohesion is organized and administered by the American Council on Germany with generous support from the Transatlantic Program of the Government of the Federal Republic of Germany through funds of the European Recovery Program (ERP) of the Federal Ministry of Economic Affairs and Climate Action (BMWK).